A very practical approach to becoming antifragile

-5. Understand how that aligns with your purpose and values, giving yourself extra energy and adaptability
+- Understand how that aligns with your deepest purpose and values

-6. Describe your chosen way forward in a way that inspires you (and the people around you) to long to make it happen
+- Describe your chosen way forward in a way that inspires you and other people to long to make it happen

-These daily blogs are bringing you some but not all of these tools.
+These daily blogs are bringing you some but not all of those tools.

-And in the same way that you cannot learn to swim just by reading a book about swimming, so you cannot become antifragile just by reading these blogs: you also have to practice the tools and exercises.
+And in the same way that you cannot learn to swim just by reading a book about swimming, so you cannot become antifragile just by reading these blogs.
+You have to do the work.
+You have to practice the tools and exercises.

-To make this easier, Inner Leadership comes with a free downloadable electronic workbook and there’s also a large format paperback workbook that you can buy.
-Or you can just use pencil and paper.
+To make this easier, The Churning, Inner Leadership comes with a free downloadable electronic workbook or playbook.
+There’s also a large format paperback workbook/playbook that you can buy.
+Or you can use pen and paper.
+But you need to do the practice.
+Because, just like the old joke, “How do you get to Carnegie Hall?”, the answer to what will make you stronger and more valuable in this time of change is “Practice!”

-Inner Leadership gives you a very practical set of tools that will enable you to define what ‘Carnegie Hall’ looks like for you and bring you the inspiration that will take you there.
-But you also have to do the practice
+Inner Leadership provides you with a very practical set of tools that enable you to get clear on what ‘Carnegie Hall’ looks like for you and create the inspiration that will take you there.
+But you can’t just read about these tools.
+You have to practice using them.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.